PSYD Course Descriptions

 2 hours

-This course will build on PSYD 505 Human Development.
+This course will build on PSYD 505 Lifespan Development.
 The course provides advanced training in evidence-based interventions for children and adolescents.
 Interventions taught will center on common referrals including behavior disorders, attention deficit disorders, autism spectrum disorders, depressive and anxiety disorders, adjustment disorders, and pediatric concerns such as toileting and sleep problems.

 PSYD 517 Ethics For Psychologists